arielherself/espresso/README.raw.md

 The fund warns, however, of dangers ahead.
 Underlying inflation is still rising, fuelled by overheating [labour markets](https://www.economist.com/graphic-detail/2023/01/24/where-have-all-americas-workers-gone).
 It will be harder to refill Europe’s gas storage for next winter without Russian inflows and with China hungry for energy.
 Financial stability risks “remain elevated”.
 And growth is not quickening everywhere.
 The fund has downgraded its growth forecast for Britain by almost a percentage point to -0.6%, making it the only major economy projected to shrink in 2023.

-## Adani’s troubles rumble on
+## Some relief for Adani

 Last week Hindenburg Research, a small American investment firm, published [a report](https://www.economist.com/business/2023/01/27/a-short-seller-rattles-gautam-adanis-empire) calling the Adani Group, a big [Indian conglomerate](https://www.economist.com/business/2022/09/01/adani-v-ambani-the-battle-of-the-tycoons), “the largest con in corporate history”.
 Adani dismissed the report as a ploy by Hindenburg, which as a short-seller makes money when its targets’ share prices tank, to depress its share price ahead of a secondary-share offering, which ends on Tuesday.
 If it was, it worked.
 The market value of the group’s firms fell by nearly $70bn—even though it published a 413-page rebuttal.

 The fallout could be more devastating yet.
 Life Insurance Corporation of India, a state insurer with 365bn rupees ($4.5bn) invested in Adani companies, is studying the issue.
 Opposition parties have called for a “serious investigation”, pointing to ties between the prime minister, Narendra Modi, and Gautam Adani, the group’s founder and boss.
 So far Mr Modi and his allies have been quiet.
-Prospective investors, however, have not.
-The share offering, with which Adani hoped to raise $2.5bn, was close to fully subscribed on Tuesday.
+Some prospective investors, however, have not.
+The share offering, with which Adani hopes to raise $2.5bn, was fully subscribed on Tuesday.

 ## Saving the ​​Colorado river